While you weren’t looking, a lot has been happening in the field of ultrasound!

 WiFi-equipped devices are the norm, and with good reason.
 It is now possible to instantly transmit a complete exam using technology that syncs information between multiple devices and modalities (picture an MRI machine and an ultrasound transmitting details to a single application that routes the appropriate results where necessary).

 That kind of connectivity improves communication and speeds up diagnosis, but there’s another huge benefit of having WiFi onboard: service.
 In many cases, you no longer have to wait while your ultrasound provider sends someone out to take a look at the problem.
-It may be possible for them to log directly in to your machine, diagnosis what’s wrong and fix it with a simple (or complex) software update.
+It may be possible for them to log directly in to your machine, diagnose what’s wrong and fix it with a simple (or complex) software update.
 This also means that your equipment remains cutting edge thanks to regular updates from your provider.

 Ultrasound Outlook is Bright